nhanb/webmaker2000/README.md

 - Build time: zig 0.14
 - Runtime: libc

-Sqlite3 and sdl3 are statically compiled into the executable by default.
+Sqlite3, sdl3 & freetype are statically compiled into the executable by default.

 ```sh
 zig build run